1983 Lotus Esprit S3 review: Retro Road Test

 My next encounter with the Esprit came as a teenager.
 I wasted countless hours wiggling my joystick (not a euphemism) playing Lotus Esprit Turbo Challenge on the Commodore Amiga.

-Now, at 44 years young, I’ve finally been invited to drive a real one.
-Needless to say, I’ll be keeping well away from ponds.
+Several decades later, I was finally been invited to drive a real one.
+Needless to say, I kept well away from ponds.
 And, um, stairs.

 Red wedge

 Launched in 1976, the Esprit was assembled in Norfolk for some 28 years, finally bowing out in 2004.
-But rumours persist that Lotus, now reinvigorated by Geely investment, will bring back the Esprit name for an electric supercar to sit above the Emira.
+There were rumours that Lotus, now owned by Chinese carmaker Geely, would bring back the Esprit name for an electric sports car to sit above the Emira, although don’t hold your breath.

 The car I’m experiencing today is a 1983 Esprit S3 (Series 3), resplendent in red with gold deep-dish alloys and white-lettered tyres.
 It’s cooler than Roger Moore’s arched eyebrow.